ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71

-This specification defines the comparison algorithm for the codepoints and CBOR tagged values described in sub-sections below.
+This specification defines the comparison algorithm for the codepoints described in sub-sections below.
-A CoRIM profile may define additional tags and their matching algorithms.
+A CoRIM profile may define additional negative codepoints and their matching algorithms.
-Specifications that extend CoMID MUST also define comparison algorithms for the extended values.
+Specifications that extend CoMID MUST also define comparison algorithms for their added codepoints, and augment comparison algorithms if existing codepoints' value CDDL expands.
-Any new codepoints requiring non-default comparison MUST add a CBOR tag to the extension that describs the desired behaviour.
+If a codepoint's comparison algorithm is not stated or is referred to as "default", then the Verifier MUST compare the binary equality of the CBOR encodings of the values.

 ### Environment Comparison {#sec-compare-env}